MenaWANG/chatgpt-retrieval/README.md

 ## RAG

-In addition to what's in the original repo, I also experimented a bit with RAG 🤩, following the [LangChain doc](https://python.langchain.com/docs/use_cases/question_answering/).
-Pls see `rag.py`.
+In addition to what's in the original repo, I also experimented a bit more with RAG 🤩, following the [LangChain doc](https://python.langchain.com/docs/use_cases/question_answering/), I added a RAG implementation that utilizes a webpage as the knowledge base.
+Pls run `rag_web.py` for fun, or check out `rag_web.ipynb` for sample results.